 It is always not necessary that you wait for a work mentor to find you.
 You can initiate the process and start looking for a mentor, even if it’s just an informal mentoring arrangement.

 There are many companies starting executive coaching and mentoring programs and organising mentor-mentee activities, such as speed mentoring in the workplace today.

 Here are a few tips on choosing a mentor that will help you know how and where to find a mentor:

 Look around you

-Sometimes, the people you interact with daily can be a potential mentor.
+Sometimes, the people you interact with daily can be potential mentors.
 They can be someone you admire professionally, people working with you at your level, or even those who are two or three levels above you.

 You can connect with anyone for peer mentoring in the workplace if you feel their advice would help you handle dilemmas, tackle difficult problems, or help you make better decisions.

 While a mentor can help you get where you want to go, it is you who has to decide what you want first.
 Before you expect a mentor to help you go in search of something, you must know what exactly you’re looking for.